dnsimple/dnsimple-support/content/articles/caa-record.markdown

 beta.example.com.
 CAA 0 issue "comodoca.com"
 ```

 In the example above, Let's Encrypt is the default CA for the example.com domain.
 However, only Comodo can issue a certificate for `alpha.example.com`.
 Both Comodo and Let's Encrypt can issue certificates for `beta.example.com`.
 And what about `foo.example.com`?
-Because no record exists for `foo.example.com`, but there is a record for `example.com`, in this case only Let's Encrypt is allowed to issue for `foo.example.com`.
+Because no record exists for `foo.example.com`, but there's a record for `example.com`, in this case only Let's Encrypt is allowed to issue for `foo.example.com`.

 <note>
 #### Comodo Wildcard Certificates